With the end of Stage l of the EAT LOCAL MOVEMENT comes Stage ll - alive and already kicking goals!

-A bitter sweet day today, the 26th March 2016, as this was the very last weekly EAT LOCAL THURSDAY farmers market in Wagga.
+A bitter sweet day today, the 26th May, 2016, as that was the very last weekly EAT LOCAL THURSDAY farmers market in Wagga.

 What great achievements this movement has brought to the Riverina since its establishment in February 2014.
 Within the first 12 months, more than $1million had been spent with the dozens of Growers and Makers of chemical and gmo-free foods which, in turn, was then spent in the 16 smaller towns from where they live.Costa Georgiadis